DeiC-HPC/cotainr/doc/development/style_guide.rst

 We aim to keep the `cotainr` code base and documentation consistent by following the style guidelines listed here.

 - We follow the :pep:`8` style guide.
-- All metadata and tool configuration is defined in the `pyproject.toml <https://github.com/DeiC-HPC/cotainr/blob/main/pyproject.toml>`_ file, except where this is not possible, e.g. for `pre-commit  <https://pre-commit.com/>`_ and `ReadtheDocs <https://readthedocs.org/>`_.
+- All metadata and tool configurations are defined in the `pyproject.toml <https://github.com/DeiC-HPC/cotainr/blob/main/pyproject.toml>`_ file, except where this is not possible, e.g. for `pre-commit  <https://pre-commit.com/>`_ and `ReadtheDocs <https://readthedocs.org/>`_.
 - The Python source code is formatted using `Ruff <https://github.com/astral-sh/ruff>`_ - see the `cotainr pyproject.toml file <https://github.com/DeiC-HPC/cotainr/blob/main/pyproject.toml>`_ for the Ruff rules we use.
 - The codebase is linted with `pre-commit <https://pre-commit.com/>`_ - see the `cotainr .pre-commit-config.yaml file <https://github.com/DeiC-HPC/cotainr/blob/main/.pre-commit-config.yaml>`_ for the pre-commit hooks we use.
 - All `docstrings <https://peps.python.org/pep-0257/>`_ are formatted according to the `numpydoc format <https://numpydoc.readthedocs.io/en/latest/format.html>`_.